 Like baseball, but know nothing about wine?
 Go for this one.
 Founded by Tommy Lasorda, Lasorda Family Wines are meant to be representations of his spirit and love of baseball.
 You’ll find loads of currant, raspberry, and dark chocolate on the nose of this Cabernet Sauvignon, with many of those flavors following through into the palate and mixing with oak and boysenberry.

-Made from grapes harvested specifically from the Temblor Vineyard located in the Etude Estates Vineyards, Grace Benoist Ranch, this Pinot Noir is a limited edition in that less than 500 cases were produced.
+Made from grapes harvested specifically from the Temblor Vineyard located in the Etude Estates Vineyards, Grace Benoist Ranch, this Pinot Noir is a limited edition in that just 303 cases were produced.
 A highly aromatic wine, you’ll find plenty of raspberry and cherry notes on the nose mixing with cinnamon and vanilla.
 On the palate, you’ll be greeted by a deluge of fruit flavor and nice acidity.

 Early Mountain Shenandoah Valley Cabernet Franc